How to Plan and Launch an MVP: A Go-to-Market Strategy

 Final Say on MVP Product Launch

-Falling back on the model rocket analogy, although piecing together the model was fun and engaging, seeing it soar in the sky was why you built it in the first place.
+Falling back on the model rocket analogy, although piecing it together was fun and engaging, seeing it soar in the sky was why you built it in the first place.

 Once you launch your MVP, you'll get to make numerous discoveries about the product.
 This will allow for adjusting your hypotheses and making conclusions about how to add value and enhance it.
 You'll find out whether the delivered product (or specific features) serves its main purpose of solving a user problem and utilize the received feedback to your benefit.